Effective Use Of Data The Key To Collaboration

 Collaboration is becoming an increasingly important priority for businesses in a wide range of sectors.
 When every individual and piece of data in an organization can be brought together, there is practically no limit to what a company can achieve.

-A recent survey by technology giant IBM highlights how this is being recognised by some of the most important figures in the organisation setting.
-IBM’s ‘Pushing the Frontiers’ study surveyed almost 600 chief financial officers (CFOs) from around the globe, and found that the majority understand the importance of utilising data from across the organisation.
+A recent survey by technology giant IBM highlights how this is being recognized by some of the most important figures in the organization setting.
+IBM’s ‘Pushing the Frontiers’ study surveyed almost 600 chief financial officers (CFOs) from around the globe, and found that the majority understand the importance of utilizing data from across the organization.